Majramos/awesome/TOPICS.md

 ## golang-application

-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 ## opengl

-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 ## terminal-emulators

-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 ## terminfo

-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 ## vt100

-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 ## automated-machine-learning